 As we age, our skin produces 1% less collagen each year.
-This happens because there is less blood flow to the skin and because, as the cells in our connective tissues age, they become less efficient at generating the peptides and synthesising the amino acids that make collagen.
+This happens because there is less blood flow to the skin and because the cells in our connective tissues become less efficient at generating the peptides and amino acids that make collagen.
 Without sufficient collagen production, our skin can start to wrinkle and sag.

-The good news is that there are ways to rebuild collagen and hinder the rate at which collagen is lost to preserve a youthful, uplifted appearance in your skin.
+The good news is that there are ways to restore collagen in your skin and hinder the rate at which collagen is lost to preserve a youthful, uplifted appearance in your skin.

 A nutritional diet is essential for building collagen and keeping skin healthy.
 Vitamin C, specifically, helps your body absorb nutrients and helps with cell synthesis.
 Vitamin A also helps your skin renew and rebuild, so make sure you’re getting enough of both.

 Eat plenty of citrus fruits, carrots and leafy greens.
 If you take a supplement, be cautious with Vitamin A because it’s not water-soluble, so too much of it can be detrimental.